Aarception/Mo-information-security-portfolio/README.md

 \
 ⁵ *Attachments will be limited to the above four primary artifacts without any interpretive framing.*

-***Structural Matter: Institutional intentionality has never been asserted in this issue.
+***Structural Matter Disclaimer: Institutional intentionality has never been asserted in this issue.
 The question of deception has been explicitly precluded.
 The argument has been that programmatic architecture produces ambiguity which becomes relevant, ethically or otherwise, when aspirants reasonably rely upon it.
 Consequently, structural impact can come into existence without being contradicted by, or even requiring, the question of institutionality of intent or purpose, whether through malice, deception, and so forth.
 This impact is structural, it requires resolution.***

 ---